shanexuan/shanexuan.github.io/_pages/about.md

 I have held research and teaching positions at UC San Diego (CA), Northwestern University (IL), and Wabash College (IN).
 I received an M.A. in Political Science from UC San Diego (2019), and an A.B. in Political Science and Mathematics from Wabash College (2016).

-I am with the Civic Integrity team at Facebook during Summer 2020.
+I am with Facebook [Civic Integrity](https://about.fb.com/actions/preparing-for-elections-on-facebook/) in Summer 2020, and Facebook [Core Data Science](https://research.fb.com/teams/core-data-science/) in Summer 2021.

 Contact Information
 ======